KittyChiu/actions/README.md

 To easily create GitHub CI/CD workflows targeting Azure, use our [Azure starter templates](https://github.com/Azure/actions-workflow-samples) to deploy your apps created with popular languages and frameworks such as .NET, Node.js, Java, PHP, Ruby or Python, in containers or running on any operating system.
 Also the individual Action repos have a sample workflow included in their Readme file to help you quickly get started.

-Please try out the [GitHub Actions for Azure](https://docs.microsoft.com/azure/developer/github/github-actions) and share your feedback via Twitter on [@Azure](https://twitter.com/azuredevops).
+Please try out the [GitHub Actions for Azure](https://docs.microsoft.com/azure/developer/github/github-actions) and share your feedback via X on [@Azure](https://twitter.com/azuredevops).
 If you encounter a problem, please open an issue on the GitHub repository for the specific action.

 # Contributing to Azure Actions

-Following are the guideliens to author new Azure Actions and also to contribute to the existing ones.
+Following are the guidelines to author new Azure Actions and also to contribute to the existing ones.

 ### Authoring and making changes
   - [Create a new GitHub Action for Azure or Microsoft](docs/Process_of_Authoring_GitHub_Actions_for_Azure.md#creating-a-new-github-action-for-azure-or-microsoft)
   - [Contributing to the existing actions](docs/developer-guildelines.md)